-Until recently it was thought that the Mesopotamian system predated that of the Ancient Egyptians, but evidence dating from the reign of King Scorpion (roughly 3400 BC) suggests that the Egyptian system may have predated that of Mesopotmia.
+Until recently, it was thought that the Mesopotamian system predated that of the Ancient Egyptians, but evidence dating from the reign of King Scorpion (roughly 3400 BC) suggests that the Egyptian system may have predated that of Mesopotamia.